 So here we can come as we are.
 So even though we are sinners, we don't have to put a mask on or to pretend or come in any way here.
 But we can actually approach God in a very vulnerable way, recognizing our weaknesses, pouring out our needs before him.

-And Jesus, who is our high priest, has been tempted in every way, kind of assures us and reassures us that we can come and that we have an invitation to come before God and that we don't have to, you know, carry our burdens alone in this way.
+And Jesus, who is our high priest, has been tempted in every way, assures us and reassures us that we can come and that we have an invitation to come before God and that we don't have to, you know, carry our burdens alone in this way.
 And so we don't have to be afraid to engage God.
 And so here, most importantly, lament is an act of faith because we're approaching God, believing that he can make a change in the situation that we're facing.

 So, this is important, too, because we're engaging God, an avenue to engage God here.
 We're expressing these emotions on who with him, but not only that he walks us through the process, but he can actually make things right.
 So that's so it's more than just kind of, you know, expression here, but realizing that lament is predicated on the fact that God is who he is, that he's powerful, that he's loving, that he's just we're engaging God in this way and realizing who he is as we come in lamenting before him.

 So because of he is who he is, we can approach him in this way.
-So, this aspect of faith through lament is especially highlighted in situations of evil and just and injustice.
+So, this aspect of faith through lament is especially highlighted in situations of evil, injustice, and injustice.
 And so here recognizing when we're engaging God, who we're engaging, especially when we feel powerless, especially when we feel like the evil and injustice, that we are powerless to do it, that God is actually able to.

 And so biblical lament trusts God enough to cry out.
-So, we're not just numbing ourselves, but we're actually realizing that something can be done and the person who can do it is God.
+So, we're not just numbing ourselves, but we're actually realizing that something can be done, and the person who can do it is God.
 And so we're going to engage him in this way.

 And so this is where, you know, in my book, I say sometimes lament is the only and most appropriate response to the horrors that take place because some evils are so appalling that only the infinite goodness and power of God can bring about their ultimate defeat.
 The cry of a lament is a cry for change.
 It's naming the evil and the pain that has befallen us in this world.

 It's hopeful and honest engagement with God in faith.
-And so here recognizing who God is, that he is able.
-So even in the midst of the horrors and the evils and injustice that we face in this world, that we don't have to numb ourselves or close a blind eye, we can actually engage God in this way.
+And so here, we recognize who God is and that he is able to do so.
+So even in the midst of the horrors and the evils and injustice that we face in this world, we don't have to numb ourselves or close a blind eye, we can actually engage God in this way.

 So when we engage him in this way, we experience deep communion that participates in his ultimate plan.
 So here as we're praying, as we're engaging God in lament, we can pray along with the Lord's prayer, your kingdom come and your will be done on earth as it is in heaven.
 So, we're engaging God in a deep way as we think about here some of the things and injustice that is plaguing our world as well.